Version: 1.3

 <alphasign> <text label="0">The quick brown fox jumps over the lazy dog.</text> </alphasign>

-The required label
+The required label attribute specifies the

 1-character file name.